My Teaching Scholar Philosophy

 themselves.
 This is similar to the university from which I

-believe that I could become something beyond the traditional
+I could become something beyond the traditional mold and

-mold and ultimately has led to me to what I am today – a
+that has ultimately led to me to what I am today – a

 university professor and scientist.
-In the role of professor
+In past 12 years as a

-at Minnesota State, I have endeavored to “pay back” those
+professor at Minnesota State, I have endeavored to “pay

-that inspired me by having a similar impact on my students -
+back” those that inspired me by having a similar impact on

-to hopefully inspire them to remove mental limitations and
+my students - to hopefully inspire them to remove cultural

-believe in themselves that they can accomplish remarkable
+to believe that they can accomplish remarkable things.
+My

 education/intro-level and upper-division courses.
 In